-Section 2.1: "Components of a Business".
-Table 2.1 may help students understand that every business, large and small, uses the same basic business processes.
+Section 2.1, "Business Processes and Information Systems" Table 2-1 may help students understand that every business, large and small, uses the same basic business processes.
 Referring back to this table may help as you examine information needs for each functional area.
 You could have students select a business with which they are familiar and identify some of the business processes involved in each of the basic functional areas.

-Another good classroom exercise is to use Figure 2.2 to compare how the order fulfillment process can be accomplished sequentially, as the figure shows, versus simultaneously as a new information system would allow.
+Another good classroom exercise is to use Figure 2-1 to compare how the order fulfillment process can be accomplished sequentially, as the figure shows, versus simultaneously as a new information system would allow.